labwc/labwc/CONTRIBUTING.md

 tests do not contribute a great deal.
 However, they have a role to play in providing some verification that stand-alone functions behave as expected.

-On this project, writing unit-tests is not compulsory nor do we measure coverage.
+On this project, writing unit-tests is not compulsory, nor do we measure coverage.
 The inclusion of the t/ directory does not signify a move towards test-driven development.
-We intend to use unit tests sparingly and only when devs find them useful.
+We intend to use unit tests sparingly, and only when devs find them useful.

 ## Usage